sanak55/sanak55/README.md

 Hi There!
 Im Sana 👋

-Im a Analytics professional with experience working in the data science sector in the financial/banking industry.
+Im a analytics professional with experience working in the data science sector in the financial/banking industry.
 I enjoy all things data and machiene learning related, i also like other non coding aspects of analytics such as data visualisation and governance :)

 - 👀 I’m interested in any opportunities where i can learn new skills and techniques and collaborate on interesting projects.